TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Gobox.md

 <br />

 It works!
-There are some `credentials` in the output.
+Some `credentials` are revealed in the output.

-We can use them to `log` into the application:
+We can use them to `log` in to the login panel we found earlier:

 <br />